radiantearth/ground-referencing-guide/ground-referencing-guide.rst

 Preferred Practices
 *******************

 To maximize dataset usefulness, the classification used for the dataset needs to should follow a well-formed classification schema.
-For land cover, we recommend using the ML4GD Working Group schema.
-For crop data, we recommend using the FAO AGROVAC URIs for the crop to ensure cross-domain specificity, as well as including information about growth stages, most of which exist as AGROVAC concepts.
+For land cover, we recommend using the `ML4GD Working Group schema <https://github.com/radiantearth/ml4gd/blob/master/06142018-washington-dc/w1-lc-taxonomy/Draft_LC_taxonomy.pdf>`_.
+For crop data, we recommend using the `FAO AGROVAC <http://aims.fao.org/standards/agrovoc/editorial_guidelines>`_ URIs for the crop to ensure cross-domain specificity, as well as including information about growth stages, most of which exist as AGROVAC concepts.

 In cases without consensus classification schema, having established classification criteria is critical for the field collector in order to ensure that the class is replicable.
 They should be clear and documented.